Childbirth: Labour induction

-Induction may also be considered for logistical reasons, such as the distance from hospital or psychosocial conditions.
-In these instances gestational age confirmation must be done, and the maturity of the fetal lung must be confirmed by testing.
+Induction may also be considered for logistical reasons, such as the distance from the hospital or psychosocial conditions.
+In these instances, gestational age confirmation must be done, and the maturity of the fetal lung must be confirmed by testing.
 The contraindications for induced labour are the same as for spontaneous vaginal delivery, including vasa previa, complete placenta praevia, umbilical cord prolapse or active genital herpes infection, in which cases a cesarean section is the safest delivery method.

-Women often do not receive clear and detailed information about the process of labor induction, its benefits and risks.
+Women often do not receive clear and detailed information about the process of labour induction, its benefits and risks.
 For example women might not know how long the process will last, how long they need to stay in the hospital and how strong the pain caused by the procedure would be.
 Providing up-to-date information about the procedure allows women to make an informed choice and give an informed consent or refuse the induction.

-Forceps or vacuum assisted delivery
+Forceps or vacuum-assisted delivery

-An assisted delivery is used in about 1 in 8 births, and may be needed if either mother or infant appears to be at risk during a vaginal delivery.
+An assisted delivery is used in about 1 in 8 births, and may be needed if either the mother or infant appears to be at risk during a vaginal delivery.
 The methods used are termed obstetrical forceps extraction and vacuum extraction, also called ventouse extraction.
-Done properly, they are both safe with some preference for forceps rather than vacuum, and both are seen as preferable to an unexpected C-section.
+Done properly, they are both safe, with some preference for forceps rather than vacuum, and both are seen as preferable to an unexpected C-section.
 While considered safe, some risks for the mother include vaginal tearing, including a higher chance of having a more major vaginal tear that involves the muscle or wall of the anus or rectum.
 For women undergoing operative vaginal delivery with vacuum extraction or forceps, there is strong evidence that prophylactic antibiotics help to reduce the risk of infection.
 There is a higher risk of blood clots forming in the legs or pelvis – anti-clot stockings or medication may be ordered to avoid clots.
-Urinary incontinence is not unusual after childbirth but it is more common after an instrument delivery.
-Certain exercises and physiotherapy will help the condition to improve.
+Urinary incontinence is not unusual after childbirth, but it is more common after an instrumental delivery.
+Certain exercises and physiotherapy will help the condition improve.